chaowang15/RGBDPlaneDetection/README.md

 ## Note
 - Currently the code only works on [BundleFusion](http://graphics.stanford.edu/projects/bundlefusion/) or [3DLite](http://graphics.stanford.edu/projects/3dlite/) RGBD data.
 If you want to use other kinds of RGBD data, you need to rewrite the part of reading color and depth images, and reset the camera intrinsic parameters in `plane_detection.h`.
 - Note for the scale factor for depth images in `plane_detection.h`.
-- Sometimes the MRF 2.2 source code crashes in Visual Studio in Windows due to some kind of memory leak problem, but the code works well in Linux.
-If you meet the problem, just have a try in Linux, or try to implement the graph-cut/max-flow code by yourself.
+- **NOTE for MRF crash in Windows**: Sometimes [MRF 2.2](http://vision.middlebury.edu/MRF/code/) source code crashes in Visual Studio in Windows due to some kind of memory leak problem, but the code works well in Linux and Mac OS.
+If you meet this problem, just have a try in Linux or Mac OS, or try to implement the graph-cut/max-flow code by yourself.
 One suggestion is to use *boykov_kolmogorov_max_flow* in Boost library.